SamuelMacKay/mackays-miniatures/README.md

 ### Database
 A Postgres database has been used for this project, provided by PostGreSQL, using the link provided by Code Institute.

-1. Open your web browser and go to the [PostGreSQL](https://dbs.ci-dbs.net/) website.
+1. Open your web browser and go to the [CI PostGreSQL Link](https://dbs.ci-dbs.net/).
 2. Enter in your student email address, then click submit.
 3. Once your email is verified, A link will be sent to your email address.
 4. Put the URL in your DATABASE_URL config var, I used Heroku to deploy and config vars are found under settings in you app dashboard.